gibsonpp/GR-sslcm-data/README.md

 ### Description

+**Data access date:** 2023-05-09

-This data set provides raw data on individual adult fish, collected from carcasses recovered during spawning ground surveys.
-In the GR-LCM, both carcass data and weir data are used to estimate the composition (in terms of age and origin) of the population of returning adult fish in each return year.
-Through estimated age, returning adult fish can be assigned back to their brood year of origin.
+This data set provides raw data on individual adult Chinook salmon carcasses recovered during spawning ground surveys.
+Chinook spawning ground surveys in the Grande Ronde Basin are a collaborative effort between ODFW, NPT, and CTUIR.

+In the GR-LCM we used this data set (together with the `adult-indiv-weir` data set) to estimate the annual *composition* of adult returns in terms of age and origin.
+Total age can be used to assign adult fish back to their brood year.

 This same carcass data set was also used to generate the pre-spawn survival estimates (see notes for the `prespawn-survival` data set).

-Chinook spawning ground surveys in the Grande Ronde Basin are funded by the Lower Snake River Compensation Plan and conducted by co-managers CTUIR, NPT, and ODFW.

-For populations that have an adult weir (i.e., all except Minam), many of the carcasses recovered during spawning ground surveys are fish that were previously handled and documented at the weir (before being released back to the river to spawn naturally).
+For populations that have an adult weir (i.e., all except MIN), many of the carcasses recovered during spawning ground surveys are fish that were previously handled and documented at the weir.
 Fish that were previously handled at the weir can be identified by an opercle punch marking, but there is no way to definitively match individual marked carcasses back to their corresponding individual record in the weir